 When I was planning my trip to Thailand, my friend and I wanted to see more of the country than just Bangkok.
 Since she is not a beach person, we decided to spend a few days in Chiang Mai.
 Our trip was in December, a time when the weather is nice during the day, not too hot or humid, and then cools off at night.
-I really enjoyed my time there and was surprised with all the things to do in Chiang Mai.
+I enjoyed my time there and was surprised by all the things to do in Chiang Mai.

 Note: This post includes affiliate links.
 See disclosure for more information.